 The members of the common market can try to produce everything they need or at least increase the percentage of trade within their market.
-They can start producing products they need and close other corporations making products that are in oversupply.
+They can start produce products they need and close other corporations making products that are in oversupply.

 It is possible for the members to set the quantities of the needed materials.
 These settings will apply to all products, including weapons and other non-consumption products.
-It is then also possible to set quantities higher than strictly needed.
+It is also possible to set quantities higher than strictly needed.

-With the common market contracting features it is possible to automatically setup contracts for any products, including weapons either within a common market or within the local market.
+With the common market contracting features it is possible to automatically setup contracts for any products, including weapons, either within a common market or within the local market.

 Trade is divided into three different categories.
 The trade within the country between the state corporations in the country is treated as local trade.
 Trade with other participants in the common market is common market trade and trade outside their market is international trade.

 The corporations within one country and the country itself can try to purchase and sell products to each other.
 Depending on the choice of corporations in the country, the percentage of trade within the country may vary.
 The same principle applies to enterprises where the corporations within the enterprise try to trade as much as possible with each other.

 Within countries, trade is between the state and national corporations but also the trade between the country and these corporations.
 Countries purchase the products their population consumes and the products they use in state functions like the army, education, health etc.

 Members of the common market will try to purchase all the products they need and sell all the products they produce within their common market.
 Some of the trade will be possible within their local market but many products will not be available and they will need to trade outside their own countries.

 The members of the common market will try to make as many trades as possible within their common market.
 Their performance will be measured by their success in trading with their partners.